DarbaraJane/Docker_Examples/README.md

 - zammad-docker-compose
     - Legacy from demo for potential ticketing solution

-## Host 2- Vaggie
+## Host 2-
-To be installed on Second host
+To be installed on second proxmox host

 ### Containerss
 - cloudflare